dloa/alexandria-press/README.md

-# stories
+# Alexandria Press
-A place for sharing story ideas and suggestions for Alexandria Press.
+A place for sharing story ideas and managing flow for Alexandria Press.

 ## Guidelines
 * Submit you story idea as a new issue